oliviarmunoz/noted_backend/assignments/functional-design/concept-design.md

 - A set of **UserProfiles** with
   - a **user** User
-  - a **username** String
   - a **name** String
   - a **bio** String
-  - a **profile** Photo

 **Actions**

-- `addUser(user: User, username: String, name: String, bio: String, profile: Photo): UserProfile`
+- `addUser(user: User, name: String, bio: String): (userProfile: UserProfile)`
-  - _Requires_: `username` is non-empty and unique.
   - _Effects_: Creates a new user profile with the given details and links it to the input user
 - `deleteUser(user: User)`
   - _Requires_: A UserProfile exists for the given `user`.
   - _Effects_: Deletes the associated UserProfile.
-- `updateUsername(user: User, newUsername: String)`
-  - _Requires_: A UserProfile exists for the given `user`, `newUsername` is not already in use.
-  - _Effects_: Updates the username of the associated `user`.
 - `updateName(user: User, newName: String)`
   - _Requires_: A UserProfile exists for the given `user`.
   - _Effects_: Changes the name of the associated `user`.
 - `updateBio(user: User, newBio: String)`
   - _Requires_: A UserProfile exists for the given `user`.
   - _Effects_: Changes the bio of the associated `user`.
-- `updatePicture(user: User, newPicture: Photo)`
-  - _Requires_: A UserProfile exists for the given `user`.
-  - _Effects_: Changes the picture of the associated `user`.

-## Concept: Friending
+## Concept: Friending [User]

 **Purpose**: Enable users to establish and manage mutual social connections. \
-**Principle**: A user can send a friend request to another user; they may choose to remove this request before the target user takes action; the recipient of a friend request can choose to accept or remove it; once a request is accepted, two users become friends; friendship may be revoked.
+**Principle**: A user can send a friend request to another user; request can be revoked by the sender before the target user takes action; the recipient of a friend request can choose to accept or remove it; once a request is accepted, two users become friends; friendship may be revoked.

 **State**